 Since it's opening, WMC has successfully hosted 400 bands within the last 38 years; including Andy Bay, Jessica Cleaves, Mavis Pool, Onasje, Frank Foster and Joe Ford.
 WMC is equipped with a baby grand piano, guitars, acoustic & electric basses, drums, electric organ, and more (click here to see our backline).

-Come by the WMC to witness all the historical paintings, photos, vinyl and instruments within the space.
-Grab a drink and join us for a jam session on Friday, or come see a local/international live band Thursday-Sunday.
+Come by the Williamsburg Music Center to witness all the historical paintings, photos, vinyl and instruments within the space.
+Learn more about us and Brooklyn's history!
+Grab a drink and join us for a jam session on Friday with Gerry Eastman himself, or come see a local/international live band Thursday-Sunday.
 We'd love to have you, and looking forward to meeting you!

 367 Bedford Avenue, Brooklyn, NY 11211, US